 Interest income from financial assets at amortised cost are recognised on a time proportionate basis using the effective interest method and includes interest from cash and cash equivalents.
-Interest from financial assets at fair value through profit or loss are determined based on the contractual coupon interest rate.

 Distribution Income

 Distributions are brought to account on the applicable ex-distribution date.